 On the right track again, we got confirmation from one of the employees of the refugio who came up behind us with a backpack laden with the evening’s supper ingredients!
 Still facing us was the most difficult part of the day’s hike – the zig zag up the slopes to a resting area.
 On the plus side, the views were becoming more dramatic!

 And then – a fifteen minute rest.
 As we sat in the shade of the trees pictured below, a mountain guide and his client arrived and sat down for a bit.
 They had an early morning departure for the Pico Argentino – one of Cerro Tronador’s three peaks.
 Later in the refugio we would continue our chat.
-It turned out that the client was an Obama administration diplomat who had just had to submit his resignation as the Trump people “drained the swamp” not.
+It turned out that the client was a top Obama administration diplomat who had just had to submit his resignation as the Trump people supposedly “drained the swamp”.
 From chatting with Obama and Joe Biden he had taken a brief break while he did some peak-bagging in the Andes!

 Part IV: 3.5 km. sand and scree ridge trail to the Refugio

 Yet a bit more to go – first a kilometer from our shady rest stop to another flat spot used as a horse rest stop (Descanso de Caballos).
 I stepped a bit to the left of the trail there and got the shot below of Tronador and of the refugio sitting on the rocky spine on the middle right of the image.

 By now the tree cover was gone.
 Also long gone was drinking water!
 I really should have topped up my 1-liter Nalgene bottle when I had a chance at one of the streams tumbling down to Pampa Linda!
 It was a very warm sunny afternoon and I was dripping sweat For the last hour – no shade and no water!

 I took off the pack and sat for a while and contemplated the Glaciar Castaño Overa and the water dripping from its toe and down the cliff side.
 Cool, clean water – drip, drip, drip!